 - (1) Examples: the presumption has been applied to a fire-fighter's aortic valve disease, to acute and chronic arteriosclerotic occlusive disease in the iliac arteries, to a heart attack caused by valvular lesions due to rheumatic fever, to atherosclerotic heart disease, to cardiomyopathy, and to coronary insufficiency.

-- (2) For purposes of the presumption, hypertension is not deemed the equivalent of "heart trouble" even though this condition is frequently the precursor of other cardiac conditions that may be so characterized such as cardiomyopathy, etc.

-- (3) Stroke (CVA's): no presumption.
+- (2) Stroke (CVA's): no presumption.

-- (4) Labor Code §3212.5 indicates that for California highway patrol, peace officers and district attorney investigators to enjoy the presumption for heart trouble, they must have worked full time for five years.
-Firefighters (even volunteers) are covered immediately.

 - b) Pneumonia

 - c) Hernia

 - d) Tuberculosis

 - e) Cancer

 - (1) This presumption applies when the cancer develops or manifests itself during a period while the member is in the service of the department.
-For injuries filed after 1-1-97, this statute provides that cancer or leukemia is a

-presumed injury that may only be controverted by evidence showing the primary site of cancer has been established, and the carcinogen to which the claimant has demonstrated exposure is not reasonably linked to the disabling cancer.
+For injuries filed after 1-1-97, this statute provides that cancer or leukemia is a presumed injury that may only be controverted by evidence showing the primary site of cancer has been established, and the carcinogen to which the claimant has demonstrated exposure is not reasonably linked to the disabling cancer.
 Specifically included as a cancer condition is leukemia.
-This provision shifts the burden of proof to the defendants to disprove a presumed injury once the firefighter/peace officer establishes the presence of a cancer and an exposure to a known carcinogen.
+This provision shifts the burden of proof to the defendants to disprove a presumed injury

+once the firefighter/peace officer establishes the presence of a cancer and an exposure to a known carcinogen.
 In the case of Joy v.
 WCAB (2009) 74 CCC 871, the WCAB held that a reserve police officer's thyroid cancer, having a latency of 10 years, manifested when the applicant was a Penal Code §830.6 "reserve officer" not covered by the presumption.
 Peace officers covered by the cancer presumption only include those engaging in active law enforcement and sworn under Penal Code §§830.1, 830.2 (a), and 830.37 (a).
 Based upon a latency finding defendants proved the presumption did not apply, and further the latency proved the absence of a reasonable link between his later employment exposure as a regular City police officer and the thyroid cancer.
 In the same case however, Joy suffered a separate unrelated cancer in the form of Hodgkin's disease during a period when he was a regular City police officer under Penal Code §830.1, and therefore he was entitled to the presumption, and found the Hodgkin's disease compensable.

 - f) Low back where a police "duty belt" is a condition of employment

 - g) Blood borne diseases

 - h) Meningitis

 - i) Biochemical exposure

 - j) Lyme Disease

 - k) Methicillin-resistant staphyloccusaureus skin infection (MRSA)

+- 1) Post-Traumatic Stress Disorder (PTSD)

+This presumption begins effective 1/1/2020 and sunsets on 1/1/2025 unless extended by the Legislature.

+- m) COVID-19

+All COVID-19 presumption statutes sunset on January 1, 2023 or on repeal, whichever occurs first.